appdevgbb/Project-Stormbreaker/README.md

 ## Target Audience
 The target audience for this pattern is anyone that is looking for a deployment of ADCIRC/SWAN on Azure Kubernetes Services.
 This example uses Terraform as the Infrastructure as Code.

+ADCIRC:

+The Advanced Circulation Model for Coastal Planning (ADCIRC) is a powerful computing program used for predicting water levels and currents in coastal areas.
+It's applied in a variety of areas, including storm surge predictions, tide predictions, and coastal circulation patterns.
+It uses a system of equations based on fluid dynamics and thermodynamics to simulate the behavior of water in these regions.

+For example, if a city planner wants to understand how a new pier might impact local currents, ADCIRC could be used to simulate the water movement around the proposed structure, thereby aiding in informed decision-making.

+HEC-RAS:

+The Hydrologic Engineering Center's River Analysis System (HEC-RAS) is a software developed by the U.S. Army Corps of Engineers.
+It's used for simulating the flow of water in rivers, channels, and other bodies of water for purposes such as floodplain management, dam break studies, and bridge design.

+For instance, an engineer might use HEC-RAS to model how a proposed dam could impact the flow of water in a river, which could help predict potential flooding or ecological impacts.

+Running ADCIRC with SWAN:

+Simulating WAves Nearshore (SWAN) is a third-generation wave model that computes random, short-crested wind-generated waves in coastal regions and inland waters.
+ADCIRC can be run with SWAN to provide a more comprehensive and accurate analysis of coastal and marine environments.
+For instance, this integration can be used to simulate storm surge and wave propagation during a hurricane, providing critical data for emergency planning and response.

+ADCIRC in Parallel for Hurricane Simulations:

+ADCIRC can be run in parallel to speed up computation time, which is especially useful when simulating complex events like hurricanes.
+This involves dividing the computational work among multiple processors.

+For example, during [Hurricane Gustav](https://en.wikipedia.org/wiki/Hurricane_Gustav), ADCIRC was used in parallel to quickly provide accurate storm surge forecasts.
+These forecasts played a crucial role in informing evacuation plans and emergency responses, potentially saving lives and property.

 ## Components of this solution

 ![](assets/diagram.png)